cmuparlay/parlayhash/README.md

 - [include/hash_nogrow/unordered_map.h](include/hash_nogrow/unordered_map.h) : Does not support growing the number of buckets.
 It can grow arbitrarily large but each buckets will become large and the table will be slow.
 The number of buckets is specified when the table is constructed.

 - [include/hash_grow/unordered_map.h](include/hash_grow/unordered_map.h) : Supports growable hash tables.
 The number of buckets increase by a constant factor when any bucket gets too large.
-The copying is done incrementally by each update, allowing for a mostly lock-free implementation (allocation of new arrays is necessarily not lock-free since it must go throught the operating system).
+The copying is done incrementally by each update, allowing for a mostly lock-free implementation (allocation of new arrays is necessarily not lock-free since it must go through the operating system).

 There is a `USE_LOCKS` flag at the start of each file that is commented out by default.
-If uncommented, then the implementation will use locks.
+If un-commented, then the implementation will use locks.
 If using locks the function passed to `upsert` will be run in isolation (i.e., mutually exclusive of any other invocation of the function by an upsert on the same key).